foundry-vtt-community/wiki.js/development/api/flags.md

 ##### Mutation

 Simply mutating a flag's value on a document's data with `=` assignment will not persist that change in the database, nor broadcast that change to other connected clients.
 Keep this in mind when editing a document during a hook that fires in `prepareData`.

 ### Getting a flag's value
-There are two places to get a flag value: On the data model itself, or with [`Document#getFlag`](https://foundryvtt.com/api/abstract.Document.html#getFlag)
+There are two main ways to get a flag value: Following the chain of sub-fields, or with [`Document#getFlag`](https://foundryvtt.com/api/abstract.Document.html#getFlag)

 The arguments passed to `getFlag` have the same constraints as those passed to `setFlag`.
 Providing an unexpected scope will `throw` rather than return `undefined`.
 If you need a flag from a module which might not exist in the world, it is safer to access it on the data model itself.